-So in visualizing an apple-by imagining a veridical experience of the apple, if (DT') were correct, one gives oneself a veridicality that must be earned in actual experience.
-None of these points creates the slightest difficulty for an opponent of naive realism or of disjunctivism.
+Martin writes, "There seems to be a serious challenge here for the intentional theorist to explain the phenomenology of our sensory imagining, to explain how such imagery seems to give us the presence of an imagined scene rather than a mere imagined experience of the scene."
+This claim again seems to evince confusion about what is to be explained, or else to beg the question.
+I hold that the imagery does not by itself guarantee the presence of the imagined scene rather than a mere naive realism or of disjunctivism.
 The points are natural expressions of the central claim that Martin is contesting.
-Neither the perceptual experience in itself nor the imagery in "factive" visualization in itself ("in itself" in the sense; given their metaphysical identities) "include" the objects, or entail their existence.
+Neither the perceptual experience in itself nor the imagery in "factive" visualization in itself ("in itself" in the sense: given their metaphysical identities) "include" the objects, or entail their existence.
 Martin's argument for a naive realist form of disjunctivism has no force.